Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Algorithm

-To overcome stability issues often arising in actor-critic approaches, we replace the parameters $\valueparams$ in the last term of the scoring function with $\tilde{\valueparams} = \{ \tilde{\psi}_1, \tilde{\psi}_2 \}$, which is a slowly-updated parametrisation of the \ANN{} approximation -- this technique is usually referred to in the \ML{} literature as using \emph{target networks} \citep[see e.g.][]{van2016deep}.
-Since the true distribution is unknown, we also replace the expectation in \cref{eq:true-loss-func-dynamic-cvar,eq:true-loss-func-dynamic-cvar-2} with the empirical mean based on the observed transitions in \cref{eq:transitions}.
-Combining everything together, we then have the loss function:
+To overcome stability issues often arising in actor-critic approaches, we replace the parameters $\valueparams$ in the last term of the scoring function with $\tilde{\valueparams} = \{ \tilde{\psi}_1, \tilde{\psi}_2 \}$, which is a slowly-updated parametrisation of the \ANN{} approximation -- this technique is usually referred to in the \ML{} literature as using \emph{target networks} (see e.g. \cite{van2016deep}).
+As the true distribution is unknown, we also replace the expectation in \cref{eq:true-loss-func-dynamic-cvar,eq:true-loss-func-dynamic-cvar-2} with the empirical mean based on the observed transitions in \cref{eq:transitions}.
+Combining everything together, we aim to minimise over ANN parameters $\psi$ the loss function

-where $\tilde{\valueparams}$ is updated every say $K^{*}$ epochs.
+where $\tilde{\valueparams}$ is updated every, say, $K^{*}$ epochs.

 The critic procedure to estimate the value function is summarised as follows.
-For each epoch of the training loop, we initially set to zero the accumulated gradients in the \ANN{}s $H_1^{\psi_1}$ and $H_2^{\psi_2}$.
-We then simulate a mini-batch of full episodes induced by the policy $\policy^{\policyparams}$, compute the loss function $\Ll^{\valueparams}$ given in \cref{eq:loss-critic}, update the parameters $\valueparams$ using an optimisation rule, such as the Adam optimiser \citep{kingma2014adam}, and modify the learning rates for $H_1^{\psi_1}$ and $H_2^{\psi_2}$ according to a learning rate scheduler, such as an exponential decay or a cyclical learning rate rule \citep{smith2017cyclical}.
-After the whole training, we obtain approximations for $H_1$ and the value function $\valuefunc$.
+For each epoch of the training loop, we initially set to zero the accumulated gradients in the \ANN{}s $H_{1,\timeidx}^{\psi_1}$ and $H_{2,\timeidx}^{\psi_2}$.
+We then simulate a mini-batch of full episodes induced by the policy $\policy^{\policyparams}$, compute the loss function $\Ll^{\valueparams}$ given in \cref{eq:loss-critic}, update the parameters $\valueparams$ using an optimisation rule, such as the Adam optimiser \cite{kingma2014adam}, and modify the learning rates for $H_{1,\timeidx}^{\psi_1}$, $H_{2,\timeidx}^{\psi_2}$ according to a learning rate scheduler, such as an exponential decay or a cyclical learning rate rule \cite{smith2017cyclical}.
+After the whole training, we obtain approximations for $H_{1,\timeidx}$ and the value function $\valuefunc_{\timeidx}$.

-The following result states that we can approximate the value function to an arbitrary accuracy using our framework devised here.